 Layout The CAD files, including PCB layout, can be found here.
-Note that Pico W was designed in Cadence Allegro PCB Editor, and opening in other PCB CAD packages will require an import script or plugin.
+Note that Pico W was designed in or plugin.

+Cadence Allegro PCB Editor, and opening in other PCB CAD packages will require an import script . $\cdot$ include Pico W as a module, can be found here.

-- STEP 3D A STEP 3D model of Raspberry Pi Pico W, for 3D visualisation and fit-check of designs which include Pico W as a module, can be found here. - Fritzing A Fritzing part for use in e.g. breadboard layouts can be found here.
+STEP 3D A STEP 3D model of Raspberry Pi Pico W, for 3D visualisation and fit-check of designs which

+Fritzing A Fritzing part for use in e.g. breadboard layouts can be found here.